All LGFCU mortgages automatically include an escrow account that pays dividends. You don't have to do anything extra!

 How escrow accounts work

 LGFCU estimates the amount due for your annual property tax and homeowner’s insurance premium, then divides that into 12 payments per year.
-These funds are placed in the escrow account where they generate dividends at the Share Account rate.
+These funds are placed in the escrow account where the funds generate dividends at the Share Account rate.
 The cost of those payments is included in your mortgage payment, so when you make your payment in full you’re paying interest, principal balance and escrow.
 When your annual taxes and insurance are due, LGFCU pays those fees on your behalf from your escrow account.

 Annual escrow analysis